vbelz/Outliers_detection/README.md

 [Pandera code example](https://gist.github.com/vbelz/c8fd3bc85932ca0d9bfb270e985d9f91)
 <img src="images/Pandera_example.py.png" alt="pandera code" title="pandera code"/>

 After having defined the rules based on your dataset knowledge, you can regularly run your pandera code to identify new anomalies within your database.
-If some new data points are not respecting the rule you defined, it will output some warning message highlighting the issues to be corrected.
+If some new data points are not respecting the rules you defined, it will output some warning messages highlighting the issues to be corrected.
 It is a powerful and easy way to ensure the data quality of your database at different time periods.

 Below an example of how would be the output in the case where we did not removed outliers from our dataset.